masanorihirano/flex_full_processed_downloader/README.md

  - If you use this program for the first time, it require authorization of Google API.
 Please follow the leads, and log in with account under the controll of __**socsim.org**__ with access right to the team drive named `flex_full_processed`.
  - Download take about 10 sec. under usual internet connection
  - Data extraction take about 5-10 min. with multi processors of usual computation resource
- - We strongly recommend the multi processing and all extraction when you want 30~ tickers' data
+ - We strongly recommend the multi processing.
  - Extraction of limitted numbers of tickers is slower than all extraction
  - All extraction usually make about 200 GB data folder
  - Each data of tickers are under 10 GB at maximum